Geometrization of Graphs: Towards Bounding the Chromatic Number via High-Dimensional Embedding: Proof of Theorem and

 Note that $B_x$ and $B_y$ cannot avoid each other.
 It follows that $B_x$ and $B_y$ overlap.
 By Lemma \ref{bridges}, they are therefore either skew or else equivalent $(d+1)$-bridges.
-In the latter case, it easy to verify that $G$ has a $K_{d+3}$-minor; In the former case.
-We need to discuss two subcases.
+In the latter case, it easy to verify that $G$ has a $K_{d+3}$-minor; In the former case, we need to discuss the following subcases.